 The photos below were taken by Nhu Nguyen.
 Photo 6 shows the mosaic virus symptoms of this species.
 Unfortunately because of the virus, the plant had been destroyed after setting seeds.
 The pods were set by microwaving the pollen for 15 seconds, mixing with fresh pollen and applied twice a day for several days.

-Albuca virens (syn.
-Ornithogalum tenuifolium) is a grassland plant found in the Eastern Cape of South Africa to tropical Africa.
+Albuca virens (Lindl.)
+J.C.Manning & Goldblatt, syn.
+Ornithogalum tenuifolium Lindl. is a grassland plant found in the Eastern Cape of South Africa to tropical Africa.
+It grows from 10 to 60 cm high and flowers November to March.
 Leaves vary on this species from many to few, linear to filiform.
 Flowers are suberect, whitish with green keels.
-Albuca virens ssp. arida (formerly Ornithogalum tenuifolium ssp. aridum) grows in stony soil in dry grassland in southern Namibia and the Northern Cape and has filiform leaves with the old bases forming a neck.
-Two more subspecies were named in 2009, A. virens ssp. robusta and A. virens spp. sordida.
-The photos below were taken by Monica Swartz and were on the Mystery Bulbs page for some time and identified as this species by Christopher Whitehouse, who wrote that it was "a very variable species across the whole of East Africa (originally divided into three subspecies but then sunk as there was no correlation between the forms and geography."
+Albuca virens ssp. arida (Oberm.)
+J.C.Manning & Goldblatt (formerly Ornithogalum tenuifolium ssp. aridum Oberm.) grows in stony soil in dry grassland in southern Namibia and the Northern Cape and has filiform leaves with the old bases forming a neck.
+Two more subspecies were named in 2009, A. virens ssp. robusta (Stedje) J.C.Manning & Goldblatt and A. virens spp. sordida (Baker) J.C.Manning & Goldblatt, although they are not listed as accepted on Plants of the World Online.
+The two photos below were taken by Monica Swartz and were on the Mystery Bulbs page for some time and identified as this species by Christopher Whitehouse, who wrote that it was "a very variable species across the whole of East Africa (originally divided into three subspecies but then sunk as there was no correlation between the forms and geography."
 This explains why the one subspecies was retained as it is located in a different area and is a different form.